 Bathroom renovations are one of the best ways to revamp your home.
 So it’s no wonder a lot of homeowners plan bathroom renovations every year.
 But, unlike a lot of other rooms in our homes, bathrooms have both plumbing, and electrical components.
 They also have a very specific configuration.
-That means planning a DIY bathroom renovation is a little trickier than other renovation projects.
+That means planning a DIY bathroom remodel is a little trickier than other renovation projects.
 But it’s far from impossible!
 Here are some tips to help you with the planning of your bathroom renovation.

 The first step of any bathroom renovation guide is setting a budget – here’s what to keep in mind

 If you’re anything like us, you’re eager to get onto the tools and start renovating.
-However, before you can do that, you need to set a clear budget.
+However, before you can do that, you need to set a clear bathroom remodel cost.
 Our best advice in this regard is to set a maximum figure before you look at anything else.
 At the end of the day, your chosen fittings and services need to conform to your financial resources – not the other way around.
 So consult your bank account and come up with a base figure.
 Then, you can do some research and find quality materials that fit into your budget plans.

 Plan your bathroom renovation around safety: get your bathroom checked for asbestos first

-More often than not, your bathroom renovation project will involve an older bathroom, in an older home.
+More often than not, your bathroom remodel project will involve an older bathroom, in an older home.
 After all, these are the most rewarding renovation projects.
 But they do carry one risk: asbestos.
 So before you rip up any tiles, knock out any walls, or remove any fittings, you need to be certain there’s no asbestos around.
 Asbestos is extremely hazardous, and requires expert attention, from licenced professionals.
 If you suspect your bathroom contains asbestos, or even if you’re not sure, contact an asbestos inspector.
 This should be the first or second step of your bathroom renovation planning process!

 Planning plumbing and electrical works in your bathroom renovation should be left to experts